 The final tour with Desert Adventures required us to get up well before the sun.
 We were picked up at 4:30am for the 80 minute drive to the highest geyser field in the world, El Tatio.
 Most folks slept on the way up, but I have never been one that does well sleeping sitting up.
 I tried to observe the surroundings as much as one can before sunrise.

 We arrived at the Geyser fields and had a quick Chilean breakfast (white bread, ham, cheese, cookies), and then we were set to watch the sunrise.
 Unfortunately with the temperature being a bit cold, and Geysers containing water at ~86oC, which at that altitude is the boiling point of water, there was too much steam to really get to see the sunrise.
 The steam production was a pretty cool sight to behold.

 We continued to explore the rest of the Geyser field, and for the more insane souls, there was an opportunity to take a dip in a thermal bath.
-We had heard the day before that the pool wasn’t that warm and that a lot of the tourists take advantage of this opportunity.
+We heard the pool wasn’t that warm and that lines would be long.
 Emily and I had much more fun walking around and checking out the other Geysers.

 On our way back to San Pedro, we stopped in a small village called Machuca.
-The town is supported via tourism alone, so they were ready for all the tourist busses.
 We had a chance to try a Llama kebab.
 One word: delicious.
 Of course, it didn’t make eating it easy for Emily when not 30 feet away from the BBQ, there was a baby Llama that you could pet and take photos with for a small fee!